-History of TCP/IP
+History of TCP/IP Model

-As we discussed, TCP/IP protocol suite is defined in RFC1122.
 In 1975, a two-network communication test was performed.
 Later, In November 1977, a three-network communication test was performed.
 Finally, on 1 January 1983, TCP/IP is officially released.

 Different Layers of TCP/IP Model

 TCP/IP has 4 layers,i.e., the Application Layer, Transport Layer, Internet Layer, and Link Layer.
 As in the OSI model, different types of protocols are working on different layers.
 Although, according to Kurose and Forouzan TCP/IP have 5 different layers.
 Now, we will discuss all layers of TCP/IP one by one.